MadeiraData/sql-clr-ics/README.md

 `[ @body_format = ] 'TEXT | HTML'`

  Is the format of the message body.
-The parameter is of type **varchar(20)**, with a default of NULL.
+The parameter is of type **varchar(20)**.
 When specified, the headers of the outgoing message are set to indicate that the message body has the specified format.
 The parameter may contain one of the following values:

 -   TEXT
 -   HTML